ADOPTION FEE & WHAT IT COVERS

 The questionnaire only takes 5-10 minutes to complete.

-That may seem like a long time or a lot of unnecessary work to some people, but for SCKR, making sure you are a perfect fit for our fur babies is most important for the kitten's sake.
+That may seem like a long time or a lot of unnecessary work to some people, but for SCKR, making sure you are a "purfect" fit for our fur babies is most important for the kitten's sake.

 Our fur babies needs & well being always come first at SCKR.
 If you aren't willing to to fill out this form, we will not move forward with a meet & greet.

 Once completed, we will reach out to you, within 24 hours to schedule your meet & greet!
+Meet & Greets are only done early mornings on Saturday or Sunday, between 9am and 1pm with 2 hour time slots.

-ARE YOU READY????
+ARE YOU READY TO ADOPT?????

 1. It can be a time commitment.